terraform-google-modules/terraform-google-sql-db/modules/safer_mysql/README.md

-# terraform-google-sql for Secure MySQL
+# terraform-google-sql for a safer MySQL

 The module sets up a MySQL installation that relies on Cloud IAM for authenticating its users.
 The use of Cloud IAM centralises identty